praveek/launch.en/help/launch-reference/upgrade-from-dtm-to-launch/overview.md

 ---
 title: Upgrade From DTM to Adobe Experience Platform Launch
-seo-title: Upgrade From DTM to Adobe Experience Platform Launch in Adobe Experience Platform Launch
-description: Upgrade From DTM to Adobe Experience Platform Launch
+description: Learn how to upgrade from Dynamic Tag Management (DTM) to Adobe Experience Platform Launch.
-seo-description: Upgrade From DTM to Adobe Experience Platform Launch
 ---

 # Upgrade From DTM to Adobe Experience Platform Launch